dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 ## Capture references to elements

 Some JavaScript (JS) interop scenarios require references to HTML elements.
-For example, a UI library may require an element reference for initialization, or you might need to call command-like APIs on an element, such as `focus` or `play`.
+For example, a UI library may require an element reference for initialization, or you might need to call command-like APIs on an element, such as `click` or `play`.

 Capture references to HTML elements in a component using the following approach: